Loading. Please Wait....

 According to Martin Peters, Director of Residential Services of Samarpan Recovery, “As therapists, all of us have a responsibility to be culturally competent in the work that we do.
 As part of Samarpan's plan to work towards CARF accreditation, cultural competency is an important aspect of the standards of care that [we] required to be delivered.”

-“Our clinical team, whilst having an international flavour has a strong understanding of Indian culture and the impact that this can have on treatment and approaches, it is also one of the reasons . . . we have a family program and offer family support groups, and also for us to understand the varying cultural nuances that are different depending on where clients come from.”
+“Our clinical team, whilst having an international flavour has a strong understanding of Indian culture and and substance abuse dynamics and it is one of the reasons . . . we have a family program and offer family support groups, and also for us to understand the varying cultural nuances that are different depending on where clients come from.”

 Samarpan Recovery became one of the top rehab centres for addiction recovery by listening to clients and meeting their unique needs.
 The best addiction recovery programs always focus heavily on collaboration and evidence-based care.